plabayo/learn-rust-101/README.md

 This guide is either way not meant to be read in a single session or series.
 Take it as yours and just use it as part of your learning journey.
 Take your time as learning Rust isn't easy, but it is a very rewarding one once you did climb the mountain and are dancing with a double rainbow in the background.

-## 4. Study using the “Zero to Production in Rust” book
+## 4. Study using the "Zero to Production in Rust" book

 Go through the entire book, filling any gaps you might still have and do all the exercises as well.